DBE Eligibility Requirements

 Personal Net Worth: Only disadvantaged persons having a personal net worth (PNW) of less than $1.32 million can be considered as a potential qualified DBE.
 Items excluded from a person's net worth calculation include an individual's ownership interest in the applicant firm, and his or her primary residence.

 Business Size Standard: A firm (including affiliates) must be a small business as defined by the Small Business Administration (SBA).
-It must not have annual gross receipts over $23.98 million in the previous three fiscal years.
+It must not have annual gross receipts over $26.29 (as of 01/13/2021) million in the previous three fiscal years ($56.42 million for airport concessions in general, with some exceptions).
 Depending on the type of work the business performs, other size standards may apply.

 Ownership: Must be a for-profit small business concern where socially and economically disadvantaged individuals own at least 51% interest and control management AND daily business operations.